Chiang Mai Markets Guide 2026 – Hidden Authentic Markets

 Technically outside the city center, Baan Tawai is one of the most interesting craft markets in northern Thailand.

-This is a woodcarving village where many decorative items sold in markets across Thailand originate.
+This is a woodcarving village where many decorative items sold in markets and hotels across Thailand originate.
 Buddha statues, spirit houses, lanterns, carved panels, and Ganesh sculptures are all produced here.

 Hotels, decorators, and wholesale buyers often come here to source pieces directly from workshops.